StefanoAnzolut/business-guide/source/billing/payment-method.rst

 Updating Payment Method
 =======================

-To update your credit card details:
+You can change the credit card details associated with your Skribble Business in your Business profile.
+Here's how it works:

-- Go to your **Business profile**
+- Go to **Business profile** in the lower left

 - Click **Billing**